microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 unzip eval_tools.zip
 ```

-2. Set up scripts to use the Matlab '.mat' data files in eval_tools/ground_truth folder for MAP calculation: The following installs python files that provide the same functionality as the '.m' matlab scripts in eval_tools folder.
+2. Set up scripts to use the Matlab '.mat' data files in eval_tools/ground_truth folder for mAP calculation: The following installs python files that provide the same functionality as the '.m' matlab scripts in eval_tools folder.
 ```
 cd eval_tools
 git clone https://github.com/wondervictor/WiderFace-Evaluation.git